-7 Ways You're Making Your Daily Routine Harder Than It Needs To Be
+7 Ways You're Making Your Daily Routine Harder

 As most happy and successful people will attest, creating a routine is crucial.
 It's probably the most effective psychological structure we mere mortals can construct in the face of the never-ending pit of procrastination and chaos.
 What happens when we do the same thing repeatedly is that our "fight or flight" fear of the unknown instincts turn off.
 We know what to expect, and as we become masters of the little things in our lives, we can focus on the bigger things, and do so with more ease and comfort.